nogibjj/avt12-Week9_Google_Colab/README.md

 ## **Data Visualizations**

-Below showcases the two visualizations produced using the functions called in the main file.
+Below showcases the two visualizations produced using Google Colab.
 These both pertain to the assists distribution within the NBA from last season.

 ### Data Visualization 1 - Histogram of Assist Totals